 The DFE discourage new schools from opening all year groups initially - preferring a build up model, starting with a reception intake.
 We agree.
 We do not want to 'poach' children settled in other schools and want to build our own school community from the ground up.
 Indeed, whilst over time projections show that there will be a significant number of additional children requiring a school place, many building and garrison projects aren't complete yet, so those places are not required just yet.
 The school will build gradually, until the 2019 reception class reach year 6 at which point all year groups will be open.

 Who are the school leaders be accountable to for the success of the school, if not the Local Authority?

 As with all academies, ultimate accountability lies with the Regional Schools Commissioner and the DFE.
 At local level, the school has a Local Governing Body, who are accountable to the Trust Trustees and Members.
-The regular monitoring of the school is conducted by the Trust's Senior Leadership Team, of which Mr Dent is part of, as the Trust's School Improvement Lead.
+The regular monitoring of the school is conducted by the Trust's Senior Leadership Team, of which Mr Dent is part of, as the Trust's Director of Education.